Raspberry Pi Pico (RP2040) SRAM and Flash Programming

 str r2, [r3, #0]

-3. To set the functionality of GPIO5, we will need to write GPIO25_CTRL at 0x400140CC.
-To use it as a simple IO, write 5.
+To set the functionality of GPIO25, we will need to write the functionality to address 0x400140CC (GPIO25_CTRL).
+To use it as a simple IO, write 5 (for SIO).

 blink: